rizumu/django-podcasting/docs/index.rst

 specs to verify I've best matched all the options.
 Adding tests and more documentation is also of high importance at this time.

-If there is desire I'd like to eventually add in video support after a 1.0 (audio only) version has been released.
+If there is desire, video support after a 1.0 (audio only) version has been released is possible.

 Contents
 ========